Corsham Area Heritage & Information Centre

 • Contact us

-History and Heritage
+History and Heritage of the Corsham area

-With Royal Saxon origins, Corsham features the unique 1668 Schoolroom and Almshouses, Corsham Court (based on a 1582 Elizabethan manor house), and the High Street consisting mostly of properties from the 16th, 17th, and 18th centuries where peacocks wander freely.
+With Royal Saxon origins, Corsham features the unique 1668 schoolroom and Almshouses, Corsham Court (based on a 1582 Elizabethan manor house), and the High Street consisting mostly of properties from the 16th, 17th, and 18th centuries where peacocks wander freely.

 The town owes its prosperity to the wool trade and quarrying of golden Bath stone, brought to life in the town's heritage centre.